Balancing time and positive food experiences can be a challenge.

 Time management is key to a positive food experience.
 Time goes so fast for all of us.
 Managing that time, even in little bits, can greatly assist you in creating positive food experiences for yourself and others.

 FOOD FOR THOUGHT: How do you manage time for a positive food experience?
-Share your ideas and thoughts below!
+Share your ideas and thoughts on social media!